Victin09/vira-design-system-bs/site/content/docs/1.0/components/scrollspy.md

 ### Via data attributes

-To easily add scrollspy behavior to your topbar navigation, add `data-bs-spy="scroll"` to the element you want to spy on (most typically this would be the `<body>`).
-Then add the `data-bs-target` attribute with the ID or class of the parent element of any Vira Design System `.nav` component.
+To easily add scrollspy behavior to your topbar navigation, add `data-vds-spy="scroll"` to the element you want to spy on (most typically this would be the `<body>`).
+Then add the `data-vds-target` attribute with the ID or class of the parent element of any Vira Design System `.nav` component.

 ```css
 body {